 Software implementation of the IEEE 754-2008 Decimal Floating-Point Arithmetic specification, aimed at financial applications, especially in cases where legal requirements make it necessary to use decimal, and not binary floating-point arithmetic (as computation performed with binary floating-point operations may introduce small, but unacceptable errors).

-Note: the same package is available for download from http://www.netlib.org/misc/intel/.
+Note: the same package is also available for direct download from http://www.netlib.org/misc/intel/.